dnlbowers/modern-buddhism/README.md

 ### **Community page:**
 #### *Hero-Image:*
 This image is a view from behind Geshe Kelsang Gyatso teaching at one of the NKT's fall festivals.
-I was chosen to show the extent of the international community attending one of these events.
+It was chosen to show the extent of the international community attending one of these events.
 ![Community page hero image](assets/readme/screenshots/community-hero-img.jpg)
 #### *Quote:*
-The quote on the community page is "Buddha is the doctor who gives us medicine, and the Sangha are the nurses who assist us." the words Sangha is defined in the content of this page and serves to show the importance and function that community serves within the NKT.
+The quote on the community page is "Buddha is the doctor who gives us medicine, and the Sangha are the nurses who assist us."
+The word Sangha is defined in the content of this page and serves to show the importance and function that community serves within the NKT.

-## **Contact and Form-Feedback pages:**
+### **Contact and Form-Feedback pages:**
 These two hero images and quotes we kept as the same to simulate still being on the same page after the form has been submitted.
 #### *Hero-Image:*
 The artwork pictures 3 of the common deities used within the New Kadampa Tradition.
 I used this to be eye-catching even when viewed from smaller devices.